onap/vnfrqts-requirements/docs/Chapter8.rst

 - parameters:

-R-19473 The VNF Heat **MUST** include “base” in the filename for the base module.
+R-19473 The VNF Heat **MUST** include â€œbaseâ€� in the filename for the base module.

 R-81339 The VNF Heat **MUST** match one of the following options for